ast-al/rangeless/README.md

 E.g.
 - `fn::where`
-  - given a container, passed by rvalue, returns the same container filtered to elements satisfying the predicate.
+  - given a container, passed by rvalue, returns the same container filtered to elements satisfying the predicate, using the erase-remove or iterate-erase idioms under the hood, as appropriate.
-  - given a container, passed by lvalue-reference, returns a copy of the container with elements satisfying the predicate.
+  - given a container, passed by lvalue-reference, returns a copy of the container with elements satisfying the predicate, using `std::copy_if` under the hood.
-  - given a `seq`, passed by value, composes and returns a `seq` that will skip the elements not satisfying the predicate.
+  - given a `seq`, passed by value, composes and returns a `seq` that will skip the elements not satisfying the predicate (lazy).
 - `fn::sort`
   - given a container, passed by value, returns the sorted container.
   - given a `seq`, passed by value, moves elements into a `std::vector`, and delegates to the above.
 - `fn::transform`
-  - given a `seq`, passed by value, returns a `seq` wrapping a composition of the transform-function over the underlying `NullaryInvokable`.
+  - given a `seq`, passed by value, returns a `seq` wrapping a composition of the transform-function over the underlying `NullaryInvokable` that will lazily yield the results of transform-function.
-  - given a container, passed by value, wraps it as `seq` and delegates to the above.
+  - given a container, passed by value, wraps it as `seq` and delegates to the above (i.e. also lazy).

 Some functions in this library internally buffer elements, as appropriate, with single-pass streaming inputs, whereas `range-v3`, on the other hand, imposes multipass ForwardRange or stronger requirement on the inputs in situations that would otherwise require buffering.
 This makes this library conceptually more similar to UNIX pipelines with eager `sort` and lazy `sed`, than to c++ ranges.